rstemmer/musicdb/README.md

 I only test with the latest version of the requirements I list below.
 If MusicDB breaks when updating dependencies, it's a bug in MusicDB.
-In case MusicDB does not run on outdated operating systems, update your system ;)
+In case MusicDB does not run on outdated operating systems, update your system :wink:

 * A Linux operating system.
 Tested with:
   * [Arch Linux](https://www.archlinux.org/) for x86-64 (primary test and development system)